Kong/docs.konghq.com/app/konnect/dev-portal/applications/enable-app-reg.md

     dialog to match to your third-party OAuth2 claim.

 {:.note}
-> **Note:** It is recommended but not required for an API product version is linked to a Gateway service.
+> **Note:** Generally, it's only recommended for an API product version to be linked to a Gateway service.
+However, for app registration to work, the link between API product version and a Gateway service is required.

 ## Enable app registration with key authentication {#key-auth-flow}